vackosar/vackosar.github.io/_posts/2017-11-05-RxJS-And-Spring-Integration-Similarities.md

 title: "RxJS And Spring Integration Concept Similarities"
 date: 2017-11-05
 ---
+I like to compare similar concepts as it helps me to understand them better.
+Words are defined by other words.

 RxJS and Spring Integration are similar as former deals with event streams and latter with message streams.
 Below is a table comparing concepts in both frameworks.

 |RxJS          |Spring Integration |Note|